 For reference, this is what a LASIK surgery does.

 After the surgery, I was prescribed a series of antibiotic and steroid eye drops.
 I was also prescribed artifical tears to combat the dry eyes effect.

 The recovery was surprisingly quick.
 The first 24 hours felt a bit miserable; my eyes felt super dry and my vision was foggy.
 I couldn’t look at a screen without wincing.
 I also saw halos and glare around lights, which I think is correlated with dry eyes.
 After the first day of recovery, I could start seeing better.
-In fact, after 48 hours I was able to sign up and post on Steemit and make a trade on Binance.

 I spent the rest of winter break recovering and listening to podcasts.
 After three followup appointments, the ophthalmologists determined that there were no serious complications.
 I still see some slight halos and glare around lights, but after I use artifical tears, I don’t see them.
 According to the ophthalmologists, having dry eyes is a common side effect and can last anywhere from a few weeks to a few months.
 This is exacerbated by the Midwest climate, where the winters are typically dry.
 Despite that, I’m still glad that I went through with LASIK and that I don’t need glasses to see perfectly anymore.

 I would like to thank Chu Vision Institute for providing the best patient experience.
 I highly recommend them for anyone looking for LASIK eye surgeons in the Twin Cities suburbs.